Curriculum

 Assessments that don’t match learning objectives can misrepresent student progress and fail to reinforce critical skills and understanding.
 Aligning evaluation with goals ensures meaningful feedback and supports continuous improvement.

-Real‑World Examples of Curriculum Models in Practice
+Curriculum Examples Models in Practice

 Curriculum theories come alive in real classrooms.
 Schools adopt models that best fit their teaching philosophy, student needs, and educational goals.
 Here’s how different curriculum models work in practice: